-Keeping your Olive Trees well maintained is straight forward most of the time.
-However, like most plants they can be affected by pests and diseases.
+Keeping your Olive Trees well maintained is straightforward most of the time.
+However, like most plants, they can be affected by a pest and diseases.
 While for the most part your olive tree will be fine growing in California, Olive Tree Pests & Diseases can damage even the strongest Olive Trees.
-Treating pest is an all organic method to handle the olive fruit fly.
+Treating pest-the olive fruit fly is an all organic method.

 Here are our tips for preventing and treating Olive Tree Pests & Diseases.

 An Ounce Of Prevention Is Worth A Pound Of Cure

 While this is a bit of an old wive’s tale, it is true that prevention is better than a cure when it comes to pest or disease.
 If your Olive Tree picks up a nasty olive fruit fly, you could spend a lot of time (and money) trying to remove all traces.
 So if your plants in good condition, you should be able to avoid any major problems.
 To do this, we recommend you follow the tips:

 This isn’t essential but will help prevent disease.
 Just add a bit of liquid feed or mix in some fish blood and bone to the soil twice a year and there will be plenty of nutrients for you Olive Tree to fight of disease.

 2) Olive trees Do Not like wet feet